dftbplus/develguide/docs/gitworkflow.rst

 be available for users without accounts on github.com, these are included as web links instead of ssh references.

-You can globally configure git to substitute svn links for the https references by issuing the command ::
+You can globally configure git to substitute ssh links for the https references by issuing the command ::

   git config --global url.ssh://git@github.com/.insteadOf https://github.com/

+You may leave away the ``--global`` option if you only want to set this up for the dftbplus repository.

 When checking out the code, you can pull the submodules with ::